EVENTS

 Featuring Performance Poet David Johnson and Bridport 2013 First Prize Winner Daisy Behagg.

-Poetry Platter presents:
+Poetry Platter presents: NATHAN FILER

-Nathan's fabulously entertaining poetry performances have won him awards and accolades both live at festivals and for films and BBC broadcasts - and now he has exploded into the literary scene with the phenomenal success of his debut novel
+Nathan's fabulously entertaining poetry performances have won him awards and accolades both live at festivals and for films and BBC broadcasts - and now he has exploded into the literary scene with the phenomenal success of his debut novel.

 THE SHOCK OF THE FALL

+Following a bidding war from publishers the novel has won the Costa First Novel Award and set reviewers alight on both sides of the Atlantic.
 Nathan is coming to visit in February 2014 with a one-off show devised especially for the Merlin.
 He'll be discussing his deliciously funny poetry, THAT novel and why he was deported from Israel on a 2012truth finding trip...

 Join us for a very special Poetry Platter and a unique opportunity to get up close and personal with the Jenson Button of the literary world.